enyo/iris/README.md

 ```

 As you can see, procedures can either accept and return `GeneratedMessage`s or
-not. `remote_services` understands this, and builds your client library
+not. `Iris` understands this, and builds your client library
 accordingly so you have proper auto completion when writing your client library.